 Formed by the rural electric cooperatives in 1942, Iowa Association of Electric Cooperatives performs many vital functions for its members, including:

-Iowa Association of Electric Cooperatives represents 35 distribution cooperatives in Iowa and six generation and transmission cooperatives providing electricity to approximately 650,000 Iowans in each of the state's 99 counties.
+Iowa Association of Electric Cooperatives represents 35 distribution cooperatives in Iowa and six generation and transmission cooperatives.
+The electric cooperatives of Iowa provide electricity to approximately 650,000 Iowans in each of the state's 99 counties.